 Low cost project generation is conducted with a primary objective of creating royalty interests at nominal cost.
 Altius accomplishes this by conducting early stage mineral exploration and prospect generation utilizing a small team of geoscientists, prospectors and consultants that develop mineral exploration initiatives through scientific concept development and field work.
 Concepts of merit are advanced through to mineral rights acquisition and then marketed to prospective partners for the purpose of securing select third parties to finance and advance the projects.
-The Corporation creates agreements with other companies related to the mineral exploration opportunities it generates, which results in the Corporation carrying minority and non-operating project and/or equity and royalty interests.
-In certain cases the Corporation receives shares in public companies which, depending on a number of factors, these interests are monetized and the proceeds used for further project generation work and/or to acquire additional third party royalties.
+The Corporation creates agreements with other technically-suited companies related to the mineral exploration opportunities it generates, which results in the Corporation carrying minority and non-operating project and/or equity and royalty interests.
+In certain cases the Corporation receives shares in public companies in exchange for project interests which, depending on a number of factors, are monetized and the proceeds used for further project generation work and/or to acquire additional third party royalties.

-Following the acquisition of the royalty portfolio of Prairie Mines & Royalties Ltd (the "Prairie Royalties") and Carbon Development Partnership ("CDP"), Altius emerged as a significant mineral royalty company.
-The acquisitions of the Prairie Royalties and CDP has substantially diversified Altius' asset base by commodity, geography and asset.
+Since the recent acquisition of the royalty portfolio of Prairie Mines & Royalties Ltd (the "Prairie Royalties") and of Carbon Development Partnership ("CDP"), Altius has emerged as a significant mineral royalty company.
+The acquisitions of the Prairie Royalties and CDP has substantially diversified Altius' asset base by commodity, geography and counter-party.
 Altius now has royalty revenue from six commodities with more than 50% of that revenue expected to be from low risk, inflation-adjusted electrical coal royalties while no single asset contributes more than 22% of the total estimated revenue.
-The Corporation has treated the interest in the Prairie Royalties as a joint venture by virtue of joint control over the relevant activities and therefore use the equity method of accounting.
+The Corporation has treated the interest in the Prairie Royalties as a joint venture by virtue of joint control over the relevant activities and therefore uses the equity method of accounting.
 The Corporation consolidates the results of operations and assets and liabilities in CDP.

-CDP holds a portfolio of small production stage royalties on potash and electrical coal operations as well as controlling currently undeveloped coal projects with more than 7.2 billion tonnes of measured and indicated resources and approximately 4.7 billion tonnes of inferred resources of various types of coal.
-CDP also holds properties in Saskatchewan with approximately 77.3 million tonnes of proven and probable reserves and approximately 1.6 billion tonnes of inferred resources of potash mineralization.
+CDP holds a portfolio of small production stage royalties on potash and electrical coal operations that generate approximately \$2.5 million per year in royalty revenue.
+CDP also has control of substantial undeveloped coal resources with more than 7.2 billion tonnes of measured and indicated resources and approximately 4.7 billion tonnes of inferred resources of various types of coal.
+CDP also holds prospective potash properties in Saskatchewan that contain approximately 77.3 million tonnes of potash in proven and probable reserves and approximately 1.6 billion tonnes of inferred resources of potash.